June 14, 2022

 “The NSCA Foundation is proud to support the research and coaching endeavors of this year’s grant recipients,” said Carissa Gump, NSCA Foundation Executive Director.
 “The work of these outstanding individuals will provide a meaningful contribution to the body of evidence-based knowledge and help to advance the greater strength and conditioning profession.”

 All grant recipients must be active NSCA members, must fully complete the appropriate applications, and meet all specific requirements for individual grants.

 An asterisk (*) indicates that school is a member of the NSCA Education Recognition Program (ERP).
 ERP schools are recognized and distinguished schools with standardized and approved strength and conditioning or personal training curricula in undergraduate or graduate settings.

 Learn more about the NSCA Foundation Grants at NSCA.com/grants

 Media Note: To schedule an interview, contact Marketing@nsca.com.

-About the National Strength & Conditioning Association Foundation
+About the National Strength and Conditioning Association Foundation

-Since its establishment, the NSCA Foundation has awarded over 180 grants and over 400 scholarships, totaling over $2.8 million to outstanding individuals within the strength and conditioning community.
+Since its establishment, the NSCA Foundation has awarded 202 grants and 537 scholarships, totaling over $3 million to outstanding individuals within the strength and conditioning community.
 The NSCA Foundation is one of the few foundations that fund work at the Master’s level and across all levels up to senior investigators, as well as one of the few sources that funds work in the strength and conditioning fields.
 A major goal of the foundation is to continue to maximize assets in order to increase grants and scholarships for NSCA members.